Home Renovation Tips: How to Plan Your Remodel

 Types of professionals

-Contractor - A contractor is in charge of the construction and may also be the person who seeks out and hires subcontractors for specific jobs, like electrical work or plumbing, carpentry like built-in cabinets, or finishing work like painting.
+- Contractors.
+A contractor is in charge of the construction and may also be the person who seeks out and hires subcontractors for specific jobs, like electrical work or plumbing, carpentry like built-in cabinets, or finishing work like painting.

-Architect - If you are changing the layout of your home or moving or removing walls, consulting an architect may be a good idea.
+- Architects.
+If you are changing the layout of your home or moving or removing walls, consulting an architect may be a good idea.
 An architect can develop plans that ensure your remodel is structurally sound.
 If you hire a home improvement firm, they may already have an architect on staff to plan the project before any work is done.

 Assessing contractors and laborers